next-multilingual/next-multilingual/README.md

 ### Search Engine Optimization

 One feature that is missing from Next.js is manage important HTML tags used for SEO.
-We added the `<MulHead>` component to deal with two very important tags that live in the HTML `<head>`:
+We added the `<Head>` component to deal with two very important tags that live in the HTML `<head>`:

 - Canonical links (`<link rel=canonical>`): this tells search engines that the source of truth for the page being browsed is this URL.
 Very important to avoid being penalized for duplicate content, especially since URLs are case insensitive, but Google treats them as case-sensitive.
 - Alternate links (`<link rel=alternate>`): this tells search engines that the page being browsed is also available in other languages and facilitates crawling of the site.